Battle of Villagarcia: Battle

-Following his orders, Le Marchant had moved his brigade though the night over tortuous terrain for a considerable distance.
+As ordered, during the night Le Marchant had moved his brigade over tortuous terrain for a considerable distance.
 Coming down from rugged hills bordering the plain where the action was fought Le Marchant and the 5th Dragoon Guards had pulled considerably ahead of the other two regiments of the brigade.
-Le Marchant noticed, looking through the trees of the wood his men were moving through, that French cavalry, drawn up in two deep columns of squadrons, were pushing the six squadrons of light dragoons back towards a narrow ravine flanked by stone walls.
-Le Marchant realised that an immediate charge was needed, before Ponsonby's squadrons were forced into the congested and broken ground to their rear.
+Looking through the trees of the wood his men were moving through, Le Marchant noticed French cavalry, drawn up in two deep columns, were pushing the six squadrons of light dragoons back towards a narrow ravine flanked by stone walls.
+He realised an immediate charge was needed, before Ponsonby's squadrons were forced into the congested and broken ground to their rear.

-Lallemand, it is recorded, caught a glimpse of red-coated figures in the woods to his left and rode to alert General Peyremmont, who was leading the 2nd Hussars.
-Peyremmont scorned Lallemand's concerns, saying that the British dragoons were probably a small detachment who had lost their way.
+Lallemand reportedly caught a glimpse of red-coated figures in the woods to his left and rode to alert General André Thomas Perreimond (referred to as Peyremmont, in British sources), leading the 2nd Hussars.
+Perreimond ignored his concerns, claiming the British dragoons were probably a small detachment who had lost their way.

 At this point the advantage that the French had enjoyed in the action was suddenly reversed.
 Le Marchant led his dragoon guards out of the woods and they formed their ranks whilst accelerating into the charge.
 The 5th Dragoon Guards attacked with their squadrons in echelon, their left refused, and struck the deep and exposed left flank of the French formation to considerable effect.
 Simultaneously with Le Marchant's charge the 16th Light Dragoons, led by Cotton, appeared to Ponsonby's right-rear; they jumped a stone wall in line, and also charged.
 The French cavalry were thrown into instant confusion and were swiftly broken.